maleina/Evaluate-News-NLP/README.md

 # Project Instructions

-This project was undertaken as part of Udacity's Front End Developer Nanodegree program.
+This project was started as part of Udacity's Front End Developer Nanodegree program.
+I have since expended upon it on my own.

 The goals of this project were to practice:
 - Setting up Webpack